 Now copy the page number and configure it in the Blue Prism.
 Now the only thing required is an API key.
 Copy and paste the API key.
 We have configured almost everything.
 Define the outputs, for the output the main thing is to provide a variable to store the URL which is Result_URLs and it is a type of the collection.
 I think we are good to go.
 Let’s see this in action.

 I have to draw a link to connect here and now execute it.
 After execution is completed when we check the current values collections then we can see it is containing two links.
 The first one is containing data from page 1-2 and the second one is containing data from the 3-end of the page which is page 3 and 4.
-This is how easy we can split the PDF by using the PDF.co
+This is how easy we can split a PDF by using the PDF.co and Blue Prism integration.

 PDF.co and Blue Prism Integration